-until the in re Alappat decision of 1994, which was widely viewed as opening the door to 'pure' software patents in the United States.
+the in re Alappat decision of 1994, which was widely viewed as opening the door to "pure" software patents in the U.S.

-Business method patents of some sort have existed for a long time, although not necessarily in large quantities.
+As the low numbers of some of the classes indicate, business method patents of some sort have existed for a long time, although not necessarily in large quantities.
 According to the USPTO (1999), the earliest business method patents were for methods of printing money and detecting counterfeit bills.
-10 A patent was issued in 1857 for the idea of including local advertising in a hotel register.
+A patent was issued in 1857 for the idea of including local advertising in a hotel register.
 Since the mid-1990s, the numbers have increased substantially, largely due to the two previously mentioned court decisions and their aftermath, in re Alappat in 1994 and then State Street v.
 Signature Financial in 1998.
-Nevertheless, class 705 patents are still on the order of one-half of 1% of all patents applied for, whereas software patents are now about 6% of all patents, using the Hall-MacGarvie combined definition (2006).
+Nevertheless, class 705 patents are still on the order of one half of one percent of all patents applied for, whereas software patents are now about 6 per cent of all patents, using the Hall-MacGarvie combined definition (2007).
 For comparison, Hall et al. (2009) find that financial method patents are only about 0.2% of patent applications and 0.1% of patent grants at the EPO during the 1995-2002 period.